m9n8b7/machine-learning/README.md

 * [Setup](#setup)

 ## General info

-This pro
-It provides for the price of a flat based on: location, size, number of rooms, floor.
-Contains: mulitiply regression, decision tree, random forest.
+classifies flats as requiring renovation or not Contains: logistic regression, K-nearest neighbors, kernel SVM, Naive Bayes, decision tree and random forest,

 ## Technologies
 Project is created with: